 In 1978 he came to St. Paul, where he directed the Talmud Torah of St. Paul for twelve years and helped found Talmud Torah of St. Paul Day School.
 He taught courses in Jewish studies and literature at the University of Minnesota, St. Olaf College, and Hamline University.
 He has also published textbooks and articles in Hebrew language and Jewish studies and is a winner of the 1990 Covenant Award in Jewish education.
 Yosi served for 20 years as Rabbi at Temple Sholom in Eau Claire, Wisconsin, where he was known as the Chief Rabbi of the Chippewa Valley.
 He is now teaching at the Talmud Torah of St. Paul Midrasha, including in the new MOJU program of live, online Jewish and Hebrew Studies.

 At Talmud Torah, Yosi teaches Torah, Rabbinic literature, Hebrew language, and Jewish thought in the Afternoon School and Midrasha Programs.
 He is also a regular teacher for Hineni, TTSP’s adult education program.
 In addition to teaching, Yosi participates in a Jewish-Christian-Muslim text study group.

 Nina Samuels was the adult learning director at Adath Jeshurun Congregation in Minnetonka until 2016.
 Before that she was a family life educator at Jewish Family and Children’s Service of Minneapolis, and also lived in Israel in 1977-79.
 She is an active community volunteer and enjoys her work at a local bakery.

-Earl Schwartz is a member of Hamline University’s religion faculty.
+Earl Schwartz is retired from the Hamline University religion department.
 He is the author of numerous books and articles on Jewish life and education, including The Arc of the Covenant: Jewish Educational Success on the Upper Mississippi, a study of Jewish communal education in St. Paul.